eucp-project/storyboards/static/stories/storyline_HES.md

 * A clear decision or planning context that the storylines will inform
 * Characterisation of events and future changes using physical drivers
 * Characterisation of the full range of uncertainty in the chosen hazard metrics
-* Reduction of the uncertainty range to what is ‘application relevant’
+* Reduction of the uncertainty range to what is 'application relevant'
 * Testing ways of providing this to the stakeholder

 :::

-:::Chapter{headline="Establishing the application context" image=panel3.png}
+:::Chapter{headline="Establishing the application context" image=Slide7.PNG}
 ## Establishing the application context
 The cultural and built heritage sector is clearly exposed to weather hazards which are evolving under climate change and is responsible for enabling the